Fortran-FOSS-Programmers/FOODIE/README.md

 ## Status [![Status](https://img.shields.io/badge/status-beta-orange.svg)]()

-FOODiE project is young, but developed with love.
+FOODIE project is young, but developed with love.
 Many integrators have been implemented using the Rouson's Abstract Data Type Pattern and tested with complex problems, but the library API is still in beta testing status.
-Nevertheless, FOODiE is already proven to be able to integrate a wide range of different ODE problems, from pure ODEs (Lorenz and inertial oscillations equations) to complex PDEs (Burgers and Euler equations), see the documentation.
+Nevertheless, FOODIE is already proven to be able to integrate a wide range of different ODE problems, from pure ODEs (Lorenz and inertial oscillations equations) to complex PDEs (Burgers and Euler equations), see the documentation.

 We are searching for Fortraners enthusiast joining our team!

 ## Copyrights

-FOODiE is an open source project, it is distributed under a multi-licensing system:
+FOODIE is an open source project, it is distributed under a multi-licensing system:

 + for FOSS projects:
   - [GPL v3](http://www.gnu.org/licenses/gpl-3.0.html);